-DETROIT (Reuters) - The United Auto Workers leadership pushing for ratification of a new four-year labor contract with Ford Motor Co
+DETROIT (Reuters) - The United Auto Workers leadership pushing for ratification of a new four-year labor contract with Ford Motor Co <F.N> made fresh gains on Saturday with nearly half of the worker vote counted, a union online update showed.

 The running tally as of Saturday morning showed 56 percent of workers had cast votes in favor of the new contract which would give most workers a signing bonus of $6,000, and at least $16,000 in bonuses over the life of the pact.